Kettlebell Workout for Weight Loss – Introduction

 Circuit training is one of the most time-efficient ways to work out and is also one of the best ways to use strength training to burn fat.

-If this all sounds a little daunting, don’t worry; there are several modifications that will make this workout a little easier.
+If this all sounds a little daunting, don’t worry; several modifications will make this workout a little easier.

 Kettlebell swings (H)